Skip to main content

 Being a Panel Practice Adviser (PPA)

-Panel Practice Advisers across our community play a key role in helping meet our aims.
-They provide quality assurance observations in hearings, offering independent insight into practice.
-Taking account of our National Standards, they reflect with Panel Members, noting what went well and identify areas for further development.
+Panel Practice Advisers play a key role in our CHS community in helping us meet our aims.
+They provide quality assurance observations during hearings, offering independent insight into practice.
+Drawing on our National Standards, they reflect with Panel Members, on what went well and identify opportunities for further development.

-Working closely with our regional teams, Panel Practice Advisers also support the recruitment of Panel Members through the interview and selection process and with reappointments.
+Working closely with our regional teams, Panel Practice Advisers also support the recruitment and reappointment process for Panel Members.

-Panel Members are given extensive training, but, as in any role, knowledge, skills and confidence builds with experience over time.
-The feedback and guidance that Panel Practice Advisers provide through observations offers a key reflection point in their development journey.
+Panel Members are given extensive training, but, their knowledge, skills and confidence grow with experience.
+Feedback and guidance from Panel Practice Advisers provides valuable reflection points that support this development.

-At CHS, across our National Team and our Volunteer Community we strive to have a culture of continuous learning and improvement.
-Observations taking place in regions also helps CHS Identify training needs across the country, helping ensure we deliver the best quality hearings for infants, children and young people.
+Across CHS, we promote a culture of continuous learning and improvement.
+Observations carried out in regions also help us identify national training needs, ensuring we deliver the best quality hearings for infants, children and young people.

 'It's good to see Panel Members develop.
-Perhaps they start off lacking in confidence, hesitant to contribute to the discussion.
-You can then see them grow their skills and experience, until they become a strong member of the panel team'.
+You can then see them grow their skills and experience, until they become a strong member of the panel team.'

 Could you be a Panel Practice Adviser?

-Panel Practice Advisers display the same qualities that make effective Panel Members, reflecting a commitment and fitting with our values - challenging, child-centred, creative, respectful fair and open.
-Above all, you must care about the welfare of infants, children and young people and be committed to helping us achieve the best possible outcomes for them.
+Panel Practice Advisers bring the same strong commitment as our Panel Members to our values - challenging, child-centred, creative, respectful fair and open.
+Above all, you must care about the welfare of infants, children and young people and to helping us achieve the best possible outcomes for them.

-You’ll need an empathetic approach, offering advice and support to Panel Members.
-You’ll have a desire to develop, through our training and support, an excellent understanding of hearing procedures, understanding of the necessary Panel Member skills and knowledge.
-You’ll need to be methodical in observing and recording your conclusions.
+You’ll will be an effective communicator with an empathetic approach when feeding back to Panel Members.
+With our training and support, you will develop an understanding of hearing procedures and the skills and knowledge of Panel Members.
+You should also be methodical in observing and recording your conclusions.

 Does this sound like a role that you can take on?
-Does this chime with you?
+If so, please contact us at chsrecruit@chs.gov.scot.

 'The professionalism and competence of the Panel Practice Adviser was what I valued most about the observation.
 She was able to appreciate the challenges facing panel members.
 The written feedback report was clear, balanced and drew very specifically from the practice issues arising in the cases being heard.'